October 10, 2024

 First Portage

-Dinner Time At BWCA
+Dinner Time At Bwca

 After paddling for some time, we stopped at the nearest campsite close to the portage we would use.
 We quickly ate lunch, made our stretcher, and approached the first portage.